habedi/PracticalMachineLearning/README.md

 * [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and plotting; it is part of [KDE Project!](https://kde.org/)
 * [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms; it is written in C++
 * [Record Linkage Tools](https://github.com/J535D165/data-matching-software): A collection of valuable resources for record deduplication and linkage
-* [Gunrock](https://github.com/gunrock/gunrock): A GPU based graph analytics and processing library, it works with CUDA
+* [Gunrock](https://github.com/gunrock/gunrock): A GPU-based graph analytics and processing library, it works with CUDA
 * [Papers on Graph Analytics](https://people.csail.mit.edu/jshun/graph.shtml): A thorough list of publications related to graphs covering many interesting topics
 * [GraphIt](http://graphit-lang.org/): GraphIt - "A High-Performance Domain Specific Language for Graph Analytics" - GraphIt's website
 * [SMORe](https://github.com/cnclabs/smore): A handy tool and library for fast weighted graph embedding in C++